nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to list tasks
 2. System shows a list of tasks
-3. User request to mark specific tasks in the list based on task’s index
+3. User request to mark specific tasks in the list based on task's index
 4. System marks the tasks, removes it from the task list, and adds it to the Archived list<br>
 Use case ends.